2024

 Single-channel.
 High-definition video (color, sound), 36:55 min.

-This question explores the tension surrounding Vietnamese identity, shaped by the enduring impact of the Vietnam War.
-It highlights the divisive views on Vietnamese self-identity, particularly in comparisons between individuals in Vietnam and those who have migrated or were born in America.
-The complexity arises from the interplay of historical legacies, different social systems, wealth disparities, and the multitude of narratives woven into the experiences of those situated between America and Vietnam.
+The question, "Who is a Vietnamese woman?" serves as the video's central inquiry, delving into the complexities of Vietnamese identity shaped by the enduring impact of the Vietnam War.
+It examines the tension between those living in Vietnam and those who have migrated or were born in America, highlighting the interplay of historical legacies, social systems, and wealth disparities.

 Contemplating one's existence and the interconnected facets of selfhood, culture, and society, the Nail Women video delves into profound layers.
 It surpasses a mere exploration of individuals, venturing into the intricate realms of cultural and social identity.
 It prompts questions about the impact of culture and society on self-understanding of identity—examining how deeply these influences shape beliefs and consciousness, intricately weaving into an individual's awareness and manifesting as personal beliefs.